 AMOS is here to help.

-Through our programs, we currently serve approximately 74,600 people in 25 communities in six regions of Nicaragua: Managua, Boaco, Matagalpa, Chinandega, Chontales, and RACCS.
-Since 2012, the communities AMOS works alongside have experienced zero maternal deaths, and in 2018, less than ¼th of the national rate of child deaths.
+Through our programs, we have served approximately 74,600 people in 25 communities in six regions of Nicaragua: Managua, Boaco, Matagalpa, Chinandega, Chontales, and RACCS.
+Since 2012, the communities AMOS works alongside have experienced zero maternal deaths, and in 2019, less than half the national rate of child deaths.